-Corian Worktop Costs
+Corian Worktop Cost

-By Melissa
+Melissa Mullen

-At a glance
+At a Glance

-• The average cost of fitting a corian worktop is around £1,900
+• The average cost of fitting a Corian worktop is around £1,900.

-• The job will take approximately 5 - 9 hours to complete
+• The job will take approximately 5 - 9 hours to complete.

-In this article, you'll discover the following:
+In this guide, you'll find the following:

-• A complete pricing breakdown which includes things you need to consider, along with what such a task usually involves
+• A complete pricing breakdown which includes things you need to consider, along with what such a task usually involves.

-• How long the job should approximately take and a general overview of what types of services can be performed
+• How long the job should take and a general overview of what the installation process involves.

-• How to find and hire a worktop fitter
+• How to find and hire a worktop fitter.

 Curious to know what you might pay for a Corian worktop?
 In this cost guide, we'll lay out the costs of installing different sized Corian countertops.